-Refer to the "Regulatory and legal developments" in the "Our strategy, business model and environment" section of the Annual Report 2018 for further information on key accounting, regulatory and legal developments."
+Refer to the "Recent developments" section of the UBS Group AG third quarter 2019 report published on 22 October 2019 ("UBS Group Third Quarter 2019 Report"), as well as to the "Regulatory and legal developments" in the "Our strategy, business model and environment" section of the Annual Report 2018 for further information on key accounting, regulatory and legal developments."

-The section "3.
-Organisational Structure of the Issuer" is completely replaced as follows:
+In the section "3.
+Organisational Structure of the Issuer" the sixth paragraph is completely replaced as follows: